 - Autoimmune disorders, such as Lyme disease

-As you can see, tinnitus can be a sign of serious conditions and its onset should not be dismissed lightly.
+As you can see, tinnitus can be a sign of other serious conditions, and its onset should not be taken lightly.

 Tinnitus is related to hearing loss.

 Hearing loss and tinnitus often go hand in hand.
 In fact, tinnitus is often one of the first signs that hearing damage has occurred.
 The hearing loss can be hardly noticeable at first, but with repeated damage or compounded with the effects of aging, it can become much more apparent and hard to ignore.
 And it should not be ignored.